 - social inclusion programs,

 - Supported employment services through a range of social enterprises

 AAG’s various customers’ needs and expectations are met by a tailored approach, where ongoing review and improvement mark the steps to achieving successful outcomes for employees and employers.

 Customer focus is our paramount goals.
-To achieve this, AAG meets the legal and other statutory requirements; adheres to the National Standards for Disability Services, the Human Services Standards, the Standards for Registered Training Organisations (RTOs) 2015, and is implementing the ISO 9001:2008 quality system throughout our operations.
-The organization is transitioning to ISO 9001:2015.
+To achieve this, AAG meets the legal and other statutory requirements; adheres to the National Standards for Disability Services, the Human Services Standards, the Standards for Registered Training Organisations (RTOs) 2015.

 All staff are trained to deliver our quality service and participate in the continued and regular review of our quality systems.

 AAG’s commitment to quality and continuous improvement is evidenced in the organisation’s strategic planning.